ceph/ceph-csi/docs/deploy-rbd.md

 | `mounter`                                                                                             | no                   | if set to `rbd-nbd`, use `rbd-nbd` on nodes that have `rbd-nbd` and `nbd` kernel modules to map rbd images                                                                                                              |

 **NOTE:** An accompanying CSI configuration file, needs to be provided to the running pods.
-Refer to [Creating CSI configuration for RBD based provisioning](../examples/README.md#creating-csi-configuration-for-rbd-based-provisioning) for more information.
+Refer to [Creating CSI configuration](../examples/README.md#creating-csi-configuration) for more information.

-**NOTE:** A suggested way to populate and retain uniquness of the clusterID is to use the output of `ceph fsid` of the Ceph cluster to be used for provisioning.
+**NOTE:** A suggested way to populate and retain uniqueness of the clusterID is to use the output of `ceph fsid` of the Ceph cluster to be used for provisioning.